RichardD31415/Reactive.js/README.md

 ```

 This will remove all watchers from the Reactive.
-All Reactive types (Reactive, Derivation) support input binding, text interpolation, and attribute binding.
+All Reactive types (Reactive, Derivation) support input binding, click binding, text interpolation, and attribute binding.

 ## Derived:

-To create a derived object, call the Derived function with an array of Reactives and a derivation function:
+To create a derived object, call the Derived function with an array of Reactives and a Derivation function:

 ```
 const derived = Derived([reactive1, reactive2], () => { return reactive1.get() + reactive2.get(); });
 ```

-To get the current derived state at any time, call the get method:
+To get the current Derived state at any time, call the get method:

 ```
 derived.get();
 ```

 A Derivation IS a type of Reactive, so all Reactive methods are available to the Derived object.
-This means that you can use the get, set, watch, unwatch, and forget methods on the Derived object.
+This means you can use the get, set, watch, unwatch, and forget methods on the Derived object.
 Setting the state of a Derived object explicitly with `derived.set("new state")` will work, but it is not recommended as this bypasses the point of a Derived being a computed state.

 ## Effect: